MiamiOH-CSE274/03_Queue_Lab/README.md

 #### 4. In Java you might write "class ArrayQueue extends Queue" ... how do you write the same thing in C++?

+				To write class SOMETHING extends SOMETHING ELSE you use a ":".
+The colon does the same thing as the keyword "extends" does in Java in C++.
+So the above example would look like "class ArrayQueue : public Queue<T>".

 #### 5. What is the purpose of "templates" in C++?

+				Templates fulfill the role that interfaces have in Java.
+Their purpose is to tell the classes that use the template what functions they must have included in them as well as any non-private variables.
+The template does not contain code in the functions or define any variables.
+It allows the class implementing the template to determine HOW each function will work.
+The template simply says that  a class must have certain functions.

 #### 6. What would the syntax be for dynamically allocating an array of 10 ints, in C++?

+				int *p = new int[10];

 #### 7. What is the purpose of a class destructor in C++?
 Why don't you need them in Java?

+				The purpose of a class destructor is to free up resources (aka memory) that the object may have taken up.
+This is not needed in Java because Java does not allow the programmer to fiddle with the memory directly like C++ does.